HeinzBenjamin/FlexCLI/README.md

 # COMMON ERRORS
 FlexHopper only works with Rhino 6 64bit.<br>
 If you receive an error message saying that FlexCLI or one of its dependecies could not be loaded, make sure to:<br>
-A. Unlock all FlexHopper related files in the Library folder (Right click -> properties)
+A. Unlock all FlexHopper related files in the Library folder (Right click -> properties)<br>
-B. Update your Rhino 6 to the latest version.
+B. Update your Rhino 6 to the latest version.<br>
 C. Start up Rhino 6 in 64bit mode<br>
-If your machine crashes upon resetting the FlexHopper engine:<br>|
+If your machine crashes upon resetting the FlexHopper engine:<br>
-A. Make sure your computer fulfills the hardware requirements (see above)
+A. Make sure your computer fulfills the hardware requirements (see above)<br>
 B. Consider reducing the memory your FlexHopper requires by adjusting the memQ input in the Flex Solver Options accordingly